Low Turbulence Pressure Tunnel

 Research applications in the LTPT included extensive contributions of new airfoil designs, more efficient high-lift flap systems, the first experiments with active laminar-flow-control concepts, and basic studies of flow phenomena at high Reynolds numbers.
 Aerodynamic studies of specific aerospace vehicles have contributed to the development of the X-1, F-100, F-111, F-14, F-15 and C-5A aircraft; and the Saturn, Apollo and Space Shuttle spacecraft.
 Late research had focused on problems of efficiently integrating engines into airframes for better performance of commercial and military aircraft.

 In 2006, the drive motor of the LTPT burned, resulting in termination of operations.
-A decision deactivate the tunnel was made as no funds were available to refurbish the tunnel.
-Plans for demolition of the LTPT have begun.
-Some parts have already be removed for preservation.
-The remainder of the building will be removed in 2013.
-See Salvage List.
+A decision to deactivate the tunnel was made as no funds were available to refurbish it.
+The LTPT Complex was demolished in 2014.
+To see a list of parts that were salvaged from the tunnel, see Salvage List.

 Modifications and calibration of the LTPT (1984): NASA Reference Publication 1129: STARS--A General-Purpose Finite Element Computer Program for Analysis of Engineering Structures by K. K. Gupta